-The Post Award Team is committed to supporting the departments of the Faculty of Arts and Sciences in their management of sponsored funds.
+The Post Award Team is committed to supporting the departments of the Faculty of Arts and Sciences and School of Engineering and Applied Sciences in their management of sponsored funds.
 In partnership with researchers, departmental administrators, central administrators, and the Office for Sponsored Programs, we support the policies and procedures that enable Harvard to be compliant with the regulations and requirements of our sponsors.

 One of the most important aspects of grant administration is the proper expenditure of funds.
 Sponsored funds can be used to defray most if not all of the costs of doing research.
 It is imperative, however, to abide by guidelines that specify those expenses that should be listed as direct costs on federal awards, those that should be reimbursed through indirect cost recovery, and those that are not eligible for reimbursement.
 PIs are ultimately responsible for financial management as well as technical project management.
 PIs and their research administrative staff should all be aware of the following cost principles, outlined in OMB Circular A-21, which determine the appropriateness of listing an expense as a direct charge on a sponsored award: allowability, allocability, reasonableness, and consistency.
 More information can also be found in the Guidelines for Federal Sponsored Expenditures.

 - Allowability: The permissibility of charging an expense directly to a sponsored research account depends on whether the expense meets federal grant criteria described in OMB circulars, Harvard policies, and whether it is included in the budget submitted to the sponsor.